Exhibition — 21 May until 14 Aug 2016

 Immerse yourself in another reality through the installations of Canadian artist Jon Rafman.
 Explore the far-flung corners of the web in the world of avatars, online subcultures and fetish communities.

-Like a visual anthropologist, Jon Rafman delves into the subcultures of the online world, analyzing the behaviours of users of multiplayer video games and 3D virtual communities like Second Life in his videos.
 His work is frequently populated by obsessive characters whose lives revolve around gaming and other digital activities, and who are possessed by a hyper-individualized mindset that exists somewhere between real life and digital reality.
 Now, in 2016, as the first virtual reality goggles like Oculus Rift and MicrosoftHoloLens are being marketed for commercial use, immersion in a world where reality and virtuality overlap will become a mainstream experience for a broad public.
 Rafman’s work offers a nuanced exploration of this phenomenon, without moralizing or making judgments.
 His videos and installations are witty and full of wonderment, yet often tinged with a profound melancholy.

 Rafman’s installation comprising a selection of recent work occupies galleries 0.28 and 0.29 (the inner exhibition spaces of the design circuit) and gallery 1.16 on the upper floor.
 The works are embedded in an environment of atmospheric blue light, creating for the viewer a sensation of stepping into another reality.
 Visitors can take a seat in one of the furniture sculptures, or even isolate themselves completely from the museum’s public, losing themselves in a world of avatars, online subcultures, and fetish communities in the far-flung corners of the web.